rvaiya/keyd/keyd.md

 A special kind of layer called a *composite layer* can be defined by creating a layer with a name consisting of existing layers delimited by _+_.
-The resultant layer will be activated and given precedence when one of its constituents are activated.
+The resultant layer will be activated and given precedence when all of its constituents are activated.

 E.G